Jack Welch: General Electric

 Welch joined General Electric in 1960.
-He worked as a junior chemical engineer in Pittsfield, Massachusetts, at a salary of $10,500, which would be equivalent to approximately $106,000 in 2022 dollars.
+He worked as a junior chemical engineer in Pittsfield, Massachusetts, at a salary of $10,500, which would be equivalent to approximately $112,000 in 2025 dollars.
 In 1961, Welch planned to quit his job as junior engineer because he was dissatisfied with the raise offered to him and was unhappy with the bureaucracy he observed at GE.
 Welch was persuaded to remain at GE by Reuben Gutoff, an executive at the company, who promised him that he would help create the small-company atmosphere Welch desired.
-In 1963, an explosion at the factory which was under Welch's management blew off the roof of the facilities, and he was almost fired for that episode.
+In 1963, an explosion blew the roof off the factory under Welch's management, and he was almost fired.

 By 1968, Welch became the vice president and head of GE's plastics division, which at the time was a $26 million operation for GE.
 Welch oversaw production as well as the marketing for the GE-developed plastics Lexan and Noryl.
-Not long after, in 1971, Welch also became the vice president of GE's metallurgical and chemical divisions.
+Not long afterward, in 1971, Welch also became the vice president of GE's metallurgical and chemical divisions.
 By 1973, Welch was named group executive, managing chemical, metallurgical, medical systems, appliance components and electronic components businesses.
 He held that position until 1979, which involved him working with the corporate headquarters, exposing him to many of the "big fish" he would one day be among.
 In 1977 Welch was named senior vice president and head of Consumer Products and Services Division, a position he held until 1979 when he became the vice chairman of GE.

 In 1981, Welch became GE's youngest chairman and CEO, succeeding Reginald H. Jones.
 By 1982, Welch had dismantled much of the earlier management put together by Jones with aggressive simplification and consolidation.
 One of his primary leadership directives was that GE had to be No. 1 or No. 2 in the industries it participated in.